uf-icbr-bioinformatics/ba3p/README.md

 - [snpcall](#snpcall)

+In addition, this package provides a few utilities that are used by ba3p tools, but can also be used independently if desired:

+- VCFmerger.py
+- sam-remap.py
+- vcf-remap.py

 ## Requirements
 Ba3p is designed to run in an HPC environment, and requires the **submit** and **actor** packages.
 Please contact the author for details.